Piracy in Scotland

 Piracy in Scotland dates back to the presence of Viking pirates in Scotland in 617.
-Later, Scotland was the homeland of many privateers, including Captain William Kidd.
-Some scholars have argued that the lifestyles of Scottish clans in the borderlands was similar to those of pirates.
+The main difference between pirates and privateers is that privateers were given a permit by their sovereign country, which pardoned them from all legal actions taken against pirates.
+These government issued permits were called Letters of Marque.

-Notable Instances of Piracy in Scotland
+History

 The Viking Sweyn Asleifsson was born in 1115 in Caithness and later lived in the Orkney Islands.
 From this home base he raided the British Isles around 1150.
 Around 1549, pirates resided on the islands of Pabay and Longay.
 The MacNeils of Barra frequently engaged in piracy to financially provide for the clan.
 The most famous was Ruari Og MacNeil.
 He particularly targeted English ships, leading Queen Elizabeth I to urge King James VI to seize his lands.
-The last Scottish pirate was Peter Lyle, who was a Barbary pirate.
-He converted to Islam in 1796, after which he raided from the former American ship Betsy.
-Other famous pirates from Scotland include the following:
+Another famous pirate from Scotland was Thorbjorn Thornsteinsson.